mossrich/PowershellRecipes/README.md

 ArchiveOldLogs.ps1  - cleans up log folders by moving logs matching a date filter into a monthly archive

+AsciiMenu.ps1 - shows an ASCII box menu and allows selecting single or multiple choices

 CertificateFunctions.ps1  - GetCertThumbprintFromStore gets matching certs and prompts if many match

 Choose.ps1	- choose from a list